ucdavis-informatics/pieval/README_Production_Mode.md

 # This runs the code in the same way it will be run in production
 pipenv run gunicorn --timeout 1000 -w 4 -b 127.0.0.1:5001 "run:create_app()"
 ```

+> At this point the app is running on the VM and accepting only connections from local host.
+By chaning 127.0.0.1 to 0.0.0.0 you can allow the gunicorn server to accept request from other hosts as well.
+This can be valuable temporarily if trying to debug the proxy between Apache and Gunicorn but it is NOT recommened to use 0.0.0.0 for full time deployments.